How to Backup Recovery Partition in Windows 7, 8, 10

-What is recovery partition in Windows 7/8/10?
+What is recovery partition in Windows 7, 8, 10?

-A recovery partition is a part of your hard drive, which is necessary to backup recovery partition.
-It is designed by the manufacturer to hold an image of your system as it was shipped from the factory.
-In other word, a recovery partition is used to restore your computer backup to factory settings, which means it will wipe out all your data and programs.
+A recovery partition is a part of your hard drive, which is designed by the manufacturer to hold an image of your system as it was shipped from the factory.
+In other words, a recovery partition is used to restore your computer back to factory settings, which means it will wipe out all your data and programs.

 Well, when you install Windows 7/8/10 on your computer, the Windows will also create a recovery partition which is different from the factory recovery partition.
 It is much smaller.
-Windows 7 recovery partition is about 200 MB, Windows 8 takes 350 MB, and 450 MB in Widows 10.
+Windows 7 recovery partition is about 200 MB, Windows 8 takes 350 MB, and 450 MB in Windows 10.

-Why you need to backup recovery partition in Windows 7/8/10?
+Why you need to backup recovery partition?

-Windows 7/8/10 all have the backup and recovery tool, which can only include partition with drive letter.
+Windows 7/8/10 all have the backup and recovery tool, which can only include the partition with a drive letter.
 However, the recovery partition exists on your hard drive with no drive letter by default.
 Thus, you cannot use Windows backup tool to backup the recovery partition.
 Well, how to backup recovery partition?

 Step 1.
 Download this freeware, install and launch it.
 Select Partition Backup under the Backup tab.

 Step 2.
-Then, click "Add Partition or Volume"to select the recovery partition to backup.
+Then, click Add Partition or Volume to select the recovery partition to be backed up.

 Step 3.
-Click where the arrow point and select a place to save the backup image.
+Click where the arrow points and select a place to save the backup image.
 You can choose any location in Windows Explorer.
 Here we choose to backup recovery partition to F: drive.
-And then, you can click Start Backup to launch the progress.